bimdata/documentation-old/doc_sphinx/viewer/events.rst

     this.$hub.on("my-event", callback);

-The viewer default plugins are using existing events that you can emit or listen:
+Default plugins are using events that you can also emit or listen.
+Use them to interact with default plugins or the 3D engine.

 .. code-block:: javascript